 Getting a hair transplant is a great solution for any man who is struggling with male pattern baldness.
 It’s a short procedure that gets you one step closer to achieving the full head of hair of your dreams – it’s also been steadily increasing in popularity since 2016 .

 However, the process doesn’t end after your surgeon has put down their tools.
-There is a whole recovery stage that you must think about.
+There is a whole recovery process that you must think about post-hair transplant surgery.

-One thing that a lot of men wonder about when they have a hair transplant is how they can cover up the scars and the healing hair follicles – mainly by wearing a hat.
+One thing that a lot of men wonder about when they have a hair transplant is how they can cover up the scars and the healing hair grafts by wearing a hat.
 If you want to know whether wearing a hat is an option for you, keep on reading.

 There are two different types of hair transplants: follicular unit transplantation (FUT) and follicular unit extraction (FUE).
-While the procedures are similar in some ways, there are differences between FUE and FUT to be aware of.
+While the hair transplant procedures are similar in some ways, there are many differences between FUE and FUT.

-During an FUT procedure, a section of your skin – known as a graft – will be removed from the back of your scalp where hair is still growing healthily.
+During a FUT hair transplant operation, a section of your skin – known as a hair graft – will be removed from the back of your scalp where hair is still growing healthily.
 This graft will then be divided into hundreds of sections.
 These will then be re-implanted into areas of your scalp where you’re experiencing hair loss.

-An FUE procedure is similar, but this procedure involves taking individual strands of hair from areas of the scalp where hair is growing normally and reimplanting them one by one to areas where hair isn’t growing.
+An FUE procedure is similar, but this procedure involves taking individual healthy hair follicles from areas of the scalp where hair is growing normally and reimplanting them one by one to areas where hair isn’t growing.

-After the treatment is complete, you may notice some scabbing, swelling and soreness in the areas where hair has been removed and re-implanted.
+After the treatment is complete, you may notice some soreness and scabbing in the transplanted areas, as well as some hair transplant swelling.

 Not only can wearing a hat hide the transplant scars that you’ll be left with after your treatment, but they are also a crucial part of the aftercare process.

-Wearing the right type of hat can protect the implanted hairs from things like the sun, wind, rain or dirt.
-These can potentially irritate the wounds and prevent them from healing properly.
+Wearing the right type of hat can protect the implanted hairs from things like the sun, wind, rain, or dirt.
+These can potentially irritate the wounds and prevent the new hair grafts from healing properly.

 For the first few days after your treatment, it’s best to give your scalp time to heal before covering it with a hat.
-You can usually wear a hat around 10 days after your hair transplant.
+You can usually wear a hat around 10 days after your hair transplant operation.

 10 days is a good time period to wait as this gives the transplanted hair follicles a chance to take root in any balding areas without anything disturbing them.

-Whatever hat you choose to wear after this time, it’s best to wear something that is loose and breathable.
+In the first few weeks after your hair transplant, it’s best to wear a hat that is loose and breathable.
 You don’t want to wear anything that’s too tight to your head.
-This can stick to the transplanted hair follicles and interrupt the healing process.
+This can stick to the transplanted grafts and interrupt the healing process.

-You should also avoid wearing a hat at all times – wear one only when you really need to.
+You should also avoid wearing a hat at all times and only wear a hat when you really need to.
 When you’re at home, it’s best to go hat-free as much as possible.
 Reserve your hat-wearing time for when you’re going outside.

 Hair transplants are usually relatively painless, low-risk procedures, but it’s still always good to know what to expect.

-If you want to ensure great results, it’s important to take aftercare seriously.
+If you want to ensure great results, it’s important to take aftercare seriously and follow your surgeon’s post-surgery instructions carefully.
 You’ll be made aware of all the specific aftercare instructions you need to follow by your doctor before and after your treatment so you know exactly what to do.

 Although it’s pretty rare, there is still a chance that you will experience some complications after a hair transplant .
 You’ll be able to tell if your complications are serious if you don’t notice any improvements after two weeks post-op.
 But if you suspect anything is wrong before this, speak to your consultant or doctor as soon as possible.

-If you think that a hair transplant could be the solution to your hair loss worries, we would love to talk to you in more detail about the process.
+If you think that a hair transplant could be the solution to your hair loss worries, we would love to talk to you in more detail about the hair restoration process.